chus-chus/teex/README.md

-# TAIAOexp
+# tee

-A python package for explanation experimentation.
+A python package for the evaluation of machine learning explanations.
 It provides methods for:

 * Generation of synthetic data with available ground truth explanations: